Learned Optimism: Can You Teach Yourself To Be An Optimistic Person?

 If you are curious about your default explanatory style, Dr. Seligman’s book “Learned Optimism” features a learned optimism test chapter that can answer 48 questions to assess your chief explanatory styles.

-Benefits of a positive perspective
+Benefits of optimism and a positive perspective

 Clearly, learning to view the world through a lens of learned optimism can lead to a greater feeling of self-control and agency within your life and a decreased inclination towards negative self-talk.
 A positive outlook, higher levels of optimism levels, and optimistic behavior may also lead to more immediately tangible beneficial impacts on your life, though, including: